-To change the background, tap the Windows Start button and tap Settings > Personalization > Lock screen.
+To change the background, press the Windows key or select the Windows Start button and select Settings > Personalization > Lock screen.
 From here you can:

-· Select a background image for the lock screen
+- · Select a background image for the lock screen

-- Turn the Slideshow on or off - · Select lock screen apps.
+- Turn the Slideshow on or off

+- Select lock screen apps.